aidanwhiteley/books/README.md

 # books
 This project started as I wanted a simple "microservice" to use when trying out frameworks such as Docker, Docker Compose and Kubernetes.
+It then continued as my favourite project for sampling various web related technologies.

 It has developed a little further such that it is starting to provide some functionality that may actually be useful.

-So welcome to the "Cloudy Bookclub" microservice!
+So welcome to the "Cloudy Bookclub"!

 > [!NOTE]
 > Now uplifted to the latest Spring Boot 3.x and Java 21 and with a default, HTMX based front end provided.